pebri86/epassport_is/README.md

 # eMRTD Reader

-A e-MRTD **e-passport inspection tool** that reads ICAO Doc 9303 passports over PC/SC, authenticates with **BAC / PACE**, and supports the full **EACv2** (Terminal + Chip Authentication) and **Active Authentication** flow.
+eMRTD Reader is **e-MRTD/e-passport inspection tool** that reads ICAO Doc 9303 passports over PC/SC, authenticates with **BAC / PACE**, and supports the full **EACv2** (Terminal + Chip Authentication) and **Active Authentication** flow.
 It renders the read data as a single passport-style *data page* and can export an